Pebbles (cereal)

-Pebbles is a brand of breakfast cereal introduced in the United States by Post Consumer Brands on October 20, 1971 featuring characters from the animated series The Flintstones as spokestoons.
+Pebbles is a brand of breakfast cereal which was introduced in the United States by Post Consumer Brands on October 20, 1971 featuring characters from the animated series The Flintstones as spokestoons.
 The product line includes Cocoa Pebbles and Fruity Pebbles.

 Cocoa Pebbles contains chocolate-flavored crisp rice cereal bits, while Fruity Pebbles contains crisp rice cereal bits that come in a variety of fruit flavors with a sugar content of 9 grams per serving for Fruity Pebbles and 10 grams per serving for Cocoa Pebbles.
 It is the oldest cereal brand based on characters from a TV series or movie that is still sold.

 Product history

 Fruity Pebbles and Cocoa Pebbles Cereal were reintroductions of a low market-share Post children's cereal brand called Sugar Rice Krinkles.
-The Product Group Manager at the time, Larry Weiss, licensed use of The Flintstones for cereal from Hanna-Barbera (now part of Warner Bros.
+The Product Group Manager at the time, Larry Weiss, licensed use of The Flintstones for cereal from Hanna-Barbera Productions (now part of Warner Bros.
 Animation) in an attempt to reinvigorate the children's cereal business for Post Cereals.
 Prior to that time, character licensing had been used for promotion, but there had never been a brand created around a media character.
 The brand was marketed despite internal concern it would be a fad and not last more than a year.
-Fruity Pebbles was introduced on the West Coast in 1969 first under simply the name “Pebbles” and strong consumer demand led to national distribution under the cereal re-name of “Fruity Pebbles”.
-In 1970 Cocoa Pebbles was introduced as a second flavor.
+Fruity Pebbles was introduced on the West Coast in 1969 first under simply the name "Pebbles" and strong consumer demand led to national distribution under the cereal rename of "Fruity Pebbles".
+In 1970, Cocoa Pebbles was introduced as a second flavor.
 The brand has been one of the most consistent best sellers ever since.

 The original working names for the companion cereals were Flint Chips and Rubble Stones, consistent with the appearance of the cereal and The Flintstones' Stone Age imagery.
-Frank Corey, Benton & Bowles' creative head for the Post Cereal business suggested the alternative names Cocoa Pebbles and Fruity Pebbles, which were adopted.
+Frank Corey, Benton & Bowles' creative head for the Post Cereal business, suggested the alternative names Cocoa Pebbles and Fruity Pebbles, which were adopted.

 The basic product retained the Sugar Rice Krinkles form, using the existing expander process and Battle Creek production facilities.
 After many iterations, the Cocoa Pebbles formula was set and has remained largely unchanged over the years.
 Fruity Pebbles also remained essentially unchanged for decades.
-In recent years some additions and variations have been made to the Fruity Pebbles product formulation.
+In recent years, some additions and variations have been made to the Fruity Pebbles product formulation.
 The Canadian version, no longer available, came in the form of pebble-shaped puffs composed of whole wheat, cornflour, and oat flour.
-Both Fruity Pebbles and Cocoa Pebbles were reformulated in the early-2010s industry-led sugar reduction effort: the original formulation contained 12 grams per 3/4 cup serving, while the 2011 reformulation (still current as of 2021) contains 9 grams sugar per 3/4 cup serving.
+Both Fruity Pebbles and Cocoa Pebbles were reformulated in the early-2010s industry-led sugar reduction effort: the original formulation contained 12 grams per 3/4 cup serving, while the 2011 reformulation (still current as of 2024) contains 9 grams sugar per 3/4 cup serving.